indexnetwork/mcp/README.md

 npm run dev
 ```

-This starts Vite in watch mode and the MCP server with auto-restart.
-Edit `widgets/src/echo/echo.css` → save → see changes in ~2 seconds.
+This starts Vite in watch mode (covering both the widgets and the OAuth consent page) and the MCP server with auto-restart.
+Edit `widgets/src/echo/echo.css` or `widgets/src/oauth-consent/App.tsx` → save → see changes in ~2 seconds.

 ### Testing